All Episodes

 It was one of, you know, hundreds of sources that we were using to try to understand what was going on.

-And our immediate reaction to that was this is not in our purview.
+And our immediate reaction to that was, this is not, in our purview, this needs to go to the FBI.

 A lot of breaking news today.

-Yeah, The dossier author, Christopher Steele wrote another anti-Trump memo that he was feeding to the gullible in the news media.
+Yeah, the dossier author, Christopher Steele, wrote another anti-Trump memo that he was feeding to the gullible in the news media.

-So understand we have the first memo that came out on Friday.
+So understand, we have the first memo that came out on Friday.

-This is the memo from the House Intelligence Committee, and with it, well, we learned a lot of information that is extremely troubly, not the least of which is that to obtain this FISA warrant that uh it was never disclosed to the FISA judge in this particular case that there was Clinton DNC funding or any party campaign funding involved in Steele's efforts,
+And with it, well, we learned a lot of information that is extremely troubling, not the least of which is that to obtain this FISA warrant, that it was never disclosed to the FISA judge in this particular case that there was Clinton DNC funding or any party campaign funding involved in Steele's efforts.

-and what they thought they cleverly did is they put in there as apparently as a footnote in the FISA application, oh, there might be some political connection of some kind.
+And what they thought they cleverly did is they put in there as apparently as a footnote in the FISA application, oh, there might be some political connection of some kind.

 No, they knew.

-The FBI absolutely knew at the time that in fact this was funded by Hillary Clinton and the DNC.
+The FBI absolutely knew at the time that, in fact, this was funded by Hillary Clinton and the DNC.

 So they had a lot of funding.

-And don't forget that Glenn Simpson, you know, mentioned, and this was before the House Intel Committee when he testified that he was trying to coordinate getting this unfairified information out to the news media any way he can.
+And don't forget that Glenn Simpson, you know, mentioned, and this was before the House Intel Committee when he testified that he was trying to coordinate getting this unverified information out to the news media any way he can.

-Now we have a second memo that actually describes in detail this is the Grassley memo that came out this morning, describes in detail how Christopher Steele was pushing this to everybody in the media on behalf of Clinton, and we can't forget that he has a big anti-Trump bias.
+Now we have a second memo that actually describes in detail, this is the Grassley memo that came out this morning, describes in detail how Christopher Steele was pushing this to everybody in the media on behalf of Clinton.

-He was, quote, desperate that Donald Trump not get elected, was passionate about him not being uh president.
+He was, quote, desperate that Donald Trump not get elected, was passionate about him not being president.

 And on top of this, then we also have the issue and the problems of the FBI knowing that this was only in its infancy in terms of being verified.